microsoft/api-guidelines/graph/GuidelinesGraph.md

 //// we undersatnd existing apps might be impacted, but apps deved from this guindace going forward should expect this
 //// we are agreed
 4xx can be changed to 3xx //// TODO does everyone agree with this?
+//// we are agreed
 5xx can be changed to 3xx //// TODO does everyone agree with this?
+//// we are agreed

-3xx to 2xx? yes, we accept this; this is often a security concern, so we need to make this part of our idioms 3xx to 4xx?
+3xx to 2xx? yes, we accept this; this is often a security concern, so we need to make this part of our idioms
+//// we are agreed
+3xx to 4xx?
+//// we are agreed
 3xx to 5xx?
+//// we are agreed

 Success:
 we've decided in the past that we can't change 200 to 202